Bharath-Pagidala09/Predictive-Analytics-for-Financial-Crime-Detection/README.md

 ## Overview
 This project investigates financial crime and money laundering using a data-driven approach.
-Using the Black Money Transaction dataset (4,509 transactions), I built and evaluated multiple machine learning models to detect suspicious financial behaviour, classify risk levels, and predict relationships between transaction features.
+Using the Black Money Transaction dataset (4,509 transactions), multiple machine learning models were built and evaluated to detect suspicious financial behaviour, classify risk levels, and predict relationships between transaction features.

 ---

-## What I Did
+## What Was Done

 ### 1. Data Preprocessing
 The original dataset had 10,000 rows and 14 columns.
-I cleaned it down to 4,509 rows and 9 columns by removing irrelevant columns like Transaction ID and Destination Country.
-I also handled missing values, standardised formats, and converted the Money Laundering Risk Score into categories (High/Low) to make it suitable for analysis.
+It was cleaned down to 4,509 rows and 9 columns by removing irrelevant columns like Transaction ID and Destination Country.
+Missing values were handled, formats were standardised, and the Money Laundering Risk Score was converted into categories (High/Low) to make it suitable for analysis.

+---

 ### 2. Exploratory Data Analysis
-I ran descriptive statistics and found that the average transaction amount was $2.5 million USD, with an average of 4.5 shell companies involved per transaction.
+Descriptive statistics revealed that the average transaction amount was
+$2.5 million USD, with an average of 4.5 shell companies involved per transaction.
 Histograms showed near-normal distributions across all numerical variables, and boxplots confirmed no significant outliers between high and low risk groups.

+---

 ### 3. Clustering
-I used two clustering methods to find hidden patterns in the data:
+Two clustering methods were used to find hidden patterns in the data:

-- **K-Means:** I tested cluster values from K=2 to K=11 and selected the best K using the Davies-Bouldin Score and Silhouette Score.
+- **K-Means:** Cluster values from K=2 to K=11 were tested and the best K was selected using the Davies-Bouldin Score and Silhouette Score.
   The optimal K was 8 for high-risk and 8 for low-risk transactions.
   Results showed clear groupings where high-risk clusters had large transaction amounts and many shell companies involved.

-- **Hierarchical Clustering:** Using agglomerative clustering and dendrograms, I found a 2-cluster solution for high-risk and a 3-cluster solution for low-risk data, which better matched the High/Medium/Low risk classification.
+- **Hierarchical Clustering:** Using agglomerative clustering and dendrograms, a 2-cluster solution was found for high-risk and a 3-cluster solution for low-risk data, which better matched the High/Medium/Low risk classification.

+---

 ### 4. Classification
-I trained two models to classify transactions as High or Low risk:
+Two models were trained to classify transactions as High or Low risk:

 - **Logistic Regression:** Accuracy 50.78%, F1 Score 50.43%, AUC 0.5269
 - **Random Forest:** Accuracy 52.55%, F1 Score 52.36%, AUC 0.5269